clitetailor/react-epic/docs/StoreAndDI.md

 )
 ```

 The fact is that almost hot reload system nowaday can be either in browser reload or website reload totally in combination with `fallback-history-api`.
-And if the user decide to reload.
+And if the user decide to reload the page.
 Everything can happen.
 So it should be safer and easier to manage logics if you can put all the logics into one place.
-And we will need to have a way to manage the store efficently.
+And we will need to show you how to manage the store efficently.

-## Internal dependency injection inside store
+## Store internal dependency injection

 So to have a cleaner look, here is how we create the store: